C. D. Leffler: Public service

 In 1904 Leffler was elected to the Miami board of public works, serving for two years.
 He later became treasurer of the board of bond trustees of Dade County.
 He was also chairman of the Democratic Committee for Dade County.
 He was city commissioner, and President of the Miami Chamber of Commerce.

 The City of Miami charter was amended in January 1921 to change the executive position to a commission-city manager system.
-Leffler was chosen by his fellow city council members to be the first mayor under the new system in the City of Miami election of 1921.
+Leffler was chosen by his fellow Miami City Commission members to be the first mayor under the new system in the City of Miami election of 1921.

 A petition and lawsuit were filed with the local court to keep the serving city commissioners including Leffler, J.E.
 Lummus, E.C.
 Romfh and J.I.
 Wilson, from being on the ballot in 1923.
 All the men were local bankers.
 They advertised and campaigned together.
 The courts eventually sided with the incumbents, allowing them to continue their hold on Miami government into the late 1930's.